help-me-mom/ng-mocks/README.md

 `MockRender` is a simple tool that helps with **shallow rendering in Angular tests** when we want to assert `Inputs`, `Outputs`, `ChildContent` and custom templates.

-The best thing about it is that `MockRender` properly triggers all lifecycle hooks, and allows **to test `ngOnChanges` hook from `OnChanges` interface**.
+The best thing about it is that `MockRender` properly triggers all lifecycle hooks and allows **to test `ngOnChanges` hook from `OnChanges` interface**.

 **Please note**, that `MockRender(MyComponent)` is not assignable to